 This course is a continuation of Biology I and maintains its emphasis on major biological concepts and connections.
-Topics include plant and animal structure and function, reproduction, development, and ecology.
+Topics

 Prerequisite: BIOS110 (Grade of C)

 INTRODUCTION TO ENVIRONMENTAL SCIENCE (4 Cr) (3:3)

 This course is designed to explore the factors influencing the environment and to increase awareness of environmental problems.
 Topics include air, land, and water resources, ecology, waste management, and the human effects on the environment.
 Lab exercises and field trips will supplement the theory presented.